The Mission Statement for Hilliard Chapel

-The Mission Statement of the A.M.E.
-Zion Church
+The Mission Statement of the

 The mission of The African Methodist Episcopal Zion Church is to increase our love for God and to help meet the needs of humankind by "Loving God with all our heart, with all our soul, and with our entire mind, and to love our neighbor as ourselves."
 Implicit in this statement is the belief that the church should have a positive relationship to humankind horizontally.
 We also share in the mission of His Son Jesus Christ, in "healing the sick, helping the blind to receive sight, the lame to walk, the leper to be cleansed, the deaf to hear, the dead to be raised, and the poor to have the Good News preached to them." – Luke 4:18.